 Nebraska Lottery employees accrue vested annual leave at a variable rate based on years of service.
 Generally, accrued annual leave cannot exceed 35 days at the end of a calendar year.
 Employees accrue sick leave at a variable rate based on years of service.
 In general, accrued sick leave cannot exceed 180 days.
 There is no maximum limit on the accumulation of sick leave days for employees under certain labor contracts.
-Sick leave is not vested except upon death or upon reaching the retirement eligibility age of 55, at which time the State is liable for 25 percent of the employee's accumulated sick leave.
-Employees under certain labor contracts can only be paid a maximum of 60 days.
+Sick leave is not vested except upon death or upon reaching the retirement eligibility age of 55, or of a younger age if the employee meets all criteria necessary to retire under the primary retirement plan covering his/her State employment, at which time the State is liable for 25 percent of the employee's accumulated sick leave.
+Employees under a certain labor contract can only be paid a maximum of 60 days.